frederic-perez/AmE-dictionary/data/dictionary.md

 __riven__
 __river outfitter__
 __rivulet__ _n_ :three::hammer: (rivulets) _Rivulets of blood._
+__roach motel__ _n_ In computing, a type of dark pattern deceptive user interface. _The “roach motel” is another opt-in tactic dubbed as such because it opts you in and makes it nearly impossible to leave._
 __roach paste__
 __roach__ _n_ :two::hammer: _Roach paste._
 __road map__ _n_ :pencil2: